Seljuk Empire: Architecture

+Overall, the architecture attributed to the Seljuk period is characterized by elaborate decoration, much like the other arts produced under Seljuk rule.
+Decoration was primarily executed in elaborate brickwork and in the use of colorful glazed tiles.
+The most important innovations of this period occurred in the form of mosques, as first seen in the renovations of the Friday mosque of Isfahan.
+One was the introduction of the four-iwan plan.
+This was attested in some earlier buildings, but under the Seljuks it turned into a common characteristic of mosques, madrasas, and caravanserais in Iran and Central Asia, eventually influencing architecture in Syria, Mesopotamia, and Anatolia as well.
+Another major innovation was the creation of monumental domes over the space in front of the mihrab (or the maqsura), which also became characteristic of later mosques in this region and beyond.

+Another architectural form that flourished during the Seljuk period was the muqarnas, a form of three-dimensional geometric decoration.
+Some interpretations maintain that the earliest known examples of muqarnas were constructed during the period of Seljuk hegemony, though it also remains possible that they were being developed at the same time in North Africa.
+The layering of multiple embellished cells with divergent profiles in muqarnas creates a dome that has a seemingly-insubstantial interior.
+The play of light on the surface enhances this visual effect.
+Art historian Oleg Grabar argues that the effect of muqarnas domes embodies Qur'anic water symbolism.
+Examples of muqarnas also appear in the niches of mosques built during the Seljuk empire.

+Arts

 Various art forms were popularized during the Seljuk period, as evidenced by the vast amount of surviving artifacts.
 Most Seljuk arts are known to have been produced in what is modern-day Iran.
-However, the Seljuk sultans also encouraged artists to settle in Anatolia as part of a recolonization and reconstruction process of several cities.
+However, the Seljuk sultans also encouraged artists to settle in Anatolia as part of a recolonization and reconstruction process in several cities.
 Many works of Seljuk art continued to be produced following the decline of the empire in the late 12th century.
 In this regard, the timeline associated with the production of Seljuk art does not entirely match the political events pertaining to the empire and its eventual fall.
-Nonetheless, relatively little art can be correctly dated and ascribed to a Great Seljuq context.
-Much of the material deemed to be Seljuq in world museums in fact belongs to the period A.D.
-1150–1250, after the fall of the Great Seljuq Empire, when there seems to have been a sudden burst in artistic production, apparently to a great extent unrelated to court patronage.
+Nonetheless, relatively little art can be correctly dated and ascribed to a Great Seljuk context.
+Much of the material deemed to be Seljuk in world museums in fact belongs to the period A.D.
+1150–1250, after the fall of the Great Seljuk Empire, when there seems to have been a sudden burst in artistic production, apparently to a great extent unrelated to court patronage.